PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 Some Bosses.
 (Ysa the Ur-Ghast.)

-Real-Time Physics form Physics Mod.
+Real-Time Physics from Physics Mod.

 Physics Mod is not compatible with macOS and can cause problems or crashes.